-3.4.
+5.3.
 Organizational Response to ICT Adoption

 One potential explanation for the seemingly large effects on worker outcomes and labor productivity is the possibility of concurrent organizational change.
 While it is thought to be an important complement to the ICT-adoption process there is little evidence on the relative timing of organizational changes and technology adoption.
 For instance, it may be that firms make singular investments in new technologies and then integrate those technologies over a period of time in conjunction with incremental changes to the organization.
-Alternatively, organizational changes may be planned explicitly in order to coincide with ICT investments, and may therefore be en-
+Alternatively, organizational changes may be planned explicitly in order to coincide with ICT investments, and may therefore be enacted over a short horizon.
+In this case, a fall in the effective price of ICT may induce firms to immediately restructure their workforce in favor of ICT-complementary workers, both directly through hiring and firing as well as via other types of restructuring.